danielyxie/bitburner/README.md

 should make it more easy for the average user

 but the 50% penalty for not working 8 hours is a bit harsh

+    btw
+make nano more like nano
+not some kind of weird gui based editor